wandb/codesearchnet/README.md

   **Note:** Options for `--model` are currently listed in `src/model_restore_helper.get_model_class_from_name`.

   **Note:** Hyperparameters are specific to the respective model/encoder classes; a simple trick to discover them is to kick off a run without specifying hyperparameter choices, as that will print a list of all used hyperparameters with their default values (in JSON format).

+## License

+The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).

+Container images built with this project include third party materials.
+See [THIRD_PARTY_NOTICE.md](THIRD_PARTY_NOTICE.md) for details.